 Courses for degree credit or career advancement

 Over 300 courses in many subjects are available for undergraduate and graduate credit, and noncredit.
-Several courses are offered online.
+Courses are offered on campus and online.

 High school program

-Secondary School Program: our high school summer program welcomes applications from high school students who will graduate in 2014, 2015, or 2016.
+Secondary School Program: our college program for high school students welcomes applications from high school students who will graduate in 2015, 2016, or 2017.

 English proficiency requirement

-If your primary reason for coming to the United States is to study, and you will be enrolled full time (a total of 8 credits in the General Program, or in the intensive English language program), then the F-1 student visa is the appropriate visa for you.
+If your primary reason for coming to the United States is to study, and you will be enrolled full time, then the F-1 student visa is the appropriate visa for you.
 To apply for an F-1 student visa, you will first need to request an I-20 certificate of eligibility from the Harvard Summer School.